TomDevy/admin-dashboard/README.md

 This project was made with reactJS,primarily.

 ### Deployment
-You can check the website at:
+You can check the website here: